WFU-HPC/deac-docs/source/cluster-sla.rst

     * For example, if a researchGrp purchases 1,000,000 SUs, their group's "High" QOS can be used to elevate priority for multiple jobs until a sum total of 1,000,000 core hours are consumed.
     * If funds are contributed from a grant, the "High" QOS will ideally be used for jobs specifically related to that grant.
     * The naming scheme for each group's "High" QOS is the name of their researchGrp plus High, for example: "doeGrpHigh".
+    * There is no limit to how many submitted jobs receive increased priority due to waiting in the queue.

 .. _sec.sla.ul.class_groups: